mounica-data/sql-data-analysis/README.md

 # sql-data-analysis
-This is student titel 1 project
+This is student title 1 schools project